 While Malapascua is ‘off the beaten track’, it is still well connected with the outside world.

 Mobile phone reception on the island is, on the whole, quite reliable.
 We would obviously suggest that you check with your mobile provider about costs of using your phone in the Philippines, as it can prove to be quite expensive.
 Another alternative would be to obtain a Philippine SIM card for your phone.

 Internet connection on the island is readily available, and can be of a reasonable speed.
 Skype/Facetime calls are possible, but not always as reliable.

 What happens if I would like to stay longer?

 No problem!
 We know you will love Malapascua – it is a fantastic place!
 If you decide during the course of your expedition that you would like to stay longer then you would need to speak to your expedition manager to discuss this.
 While we cannot guarantee that it would be possible, it is rare that we cannot accommodate this request.

 What we would point out is that the tourist visa issued for stays in the Philippines is valid for one month.
 If you decided to stay longer with us you would need to extend your Visa.
 This can be easily done, but would involve a day trip to Cebu City.
 Costs on this are not exactly clear (!!) but you can reckon on it being in the region of 3000 PHP (Approximately 60 Euros).

-The costs of extending the length of your expedition can be found on the Expedition Dates and Prices page.
+The exact costs of extending the length of your expedition would need to be discussed at the time but you can get an indication from the Expedition Dates and Prices page.

 How many volunteers are there on each expedition?

-Currently, all People and the Sea expeditions are limited to a maximum of eight volunteers.
+Currently, all People and the Sea diving expeditions are limited to a maximum of six volunteers.